Chronic Disease Education & Impact on Hypertension Management

 research in adding chronic disease education for managing chronic conditions

-Chronic disease education is critical in managing conditions that persist over time, such as hypertension, diabetes, and cardiovascular diseases.
-These conditions often lead to serious complications if unmanaged.
-From a cost perspective, chronic diseases in the United States contribute to approximately 90% of healthcare expenditures.
+Chronic conditions, such as hypertension, diabetes, and cardiovascular diseases, can lead to serious complications if left unmanaged.
+Chronic disease education is vital to help patients manage persistent conditions.
+From a cost perspective, chronic diseases in the United States contribute to approximately 90% of healthcare expenditures, and the aging population in America is growing at a faster rate than ever.

 Integrating Health Education with Chronic Disease Management